 In some respect, Caacupe is a good place for families with children.
 It is a safe environment full of large open spaces.

-However here as in much of Paraguay education would be a problem.
-There are a number of good schools in town such as Jose Maria Farina and the Catholic Pbro.
+However, here as in much of Paraguay, education would be a problem.
+There are a number of good schools in town, such as Jose Maria Farina and the Catholic Pbro.
 Daniel Escurra but there are no international or bilingual schools.

-These are only to be found in Asunción which is too far for a daily commute.
+These are only to be found in Asunción, which is too far for a daily commute.

 Therefore, whilst a family would find Caacupe a very healthy environment in which to bring up children educating them would potentially be a problem.

-Travelling around town
+Traveling around town

-To travel a little further a car is probably the best option.
-The town is simple to navigate and in most areas parking is not a problem.
+To travel a little further, a car is probably the best option.
+The town is simple to navigate, and in most areas, parking is not a problem.

 Alternatively, you can find taxi ranks on many street corners.
 The taxis are safe and inexpensive and will get you anywhere inside or outside the town.